 Where it is necessary to install pipes after the casting of the concrete, these can be sealed using Vandex Uniflex.

 Other Types of Pond Construction

 Vandex products can also be used to waterproof ponds constructed from brick or concrete blocks.
-Please contact our technical department for details.
+Please contact our technical department on 01403 210204 or submit an enquiry for further details.

 Details of other types of water-retaining structures that can be waterproofed using Vandex products can be found on our water-retaining structures page.